-Pleural plaques are a form of scarring of the outer lining of the lung but they are benign meaning that they may not become cancerous.
-Evidence suggests they do not usually cause long term health problems but pleural plaques do slowly develop and grow as fibrotic scar tissue accumulates.
-In most cases there are no symptoms but in some patients there is restriction on their breathing and pain and suffering has been reported.
+Pleural plaques are a form of scarring of the outer lining of the lung, but they are benign, meaning that they may not become cancerous.
+Evidence suggests they do not usually cause long-term health problems but pleural plaques do slowly develop and grow as fibrotic scar tissue accumulates.
+In most cases, there are no symptoms, but in some patients, there is a restriction on their breathing and pain and suffering have been reported.

-Prior to 1997 many people obtained a small government payment often in the region of £1,000 – £5,000 for pleural plaques.
-Unfortunately many victims of asbestos accepted small settlement sums for this disease but have sadly gone on to develop either asbestosis, pleural thickening or mesothelioma or in some extreme cases have since died.
-If you believe that you have made a previous claim for pleural plaques and are wondering if you are entitled for any further compensation it is important that you contact a solicitor for advice.
+Prior to 1997, many people obtained a small government payment, often in the region of £1,000 – £5,000, for pleural plaques.
+Unfortunately, many victims of asbestos accepted small settlement sums for this disease but have sadly gone on to develop either asbestosis, pleural thickening or mesothelioma or, in some extreme cases, have since died.
+If you believe that you have made a previous claim for pleural plaques and are wondering if you are entitled to any further compensation, it is important that you contact a solicitor for advice.

-Pleural thickening can arise within a year of exposure to asbestos but most commonly the symptoms do not arise until 15-20 or 30 years later when a doctor makes a diagnoses.
+Pleural thickening can arise within a year of exposure to asbestos, but most commonly, the symptoms do not arise until 15-20 or 30 years later when a doctor makes a diagnosis.

 Pleural thickening most often occurs after prolonged exposure to asbestos.
 CT scans and x-rays are used to distinguish between pleural thickening and pleural mesothelioma, which can affect patients simultaneously.